nlekkerman/save-waldo/README.md

 - **Clearing Screen:** Functionality to clear the terminal screen for better readability and user experience.
 - **Leaderboard Display:** Presentation of the leaderboard with player names, locations, and best times.

-### Game Flow
-- **Introduction:** Welcome message and storyline introduction to immerse players into the game world.
-- **Player Info Collection:** Prompting players to enter their name and location for personalized gameplay.
-- **Level Challenges:** Presenting players with various challenges, such as password cracking and riddle-solving.
-- **Score Recording:** Recording players' scores and updating the leaderboard with their best times.
-- **Leaderboard Display:** Displaying the leaderboard with top players' information for competitive engagement.

-### Future Enhancements
-- Integration of additional game levels and challenges to provide ongoing entertainment.
-- Implementation of multiplayer functionality for cooperative or competitive gameplay.
-- Incorporation of graphics or ASCII art to enrich the visual experience.
-- Localization support for multilingual player interactions.
-- Enhancement of accessibility features for players with disabilities.

 ### Conclusion
 The `save-waldo` module aims to deliver an immersive and challenging text-based adventure gaming experience.
 By combining interactive storytelling, puzzle-solving mechanics, and dynamic visual effects, the game seeks to captivate players and provide hours of entertainment.